Vaping is on the rise

 Now you have a head start

 There are concerns for every generation of young people and their parents.
 Being aware and fully informed is the best prevention you have.
-Vaping is unhealthy for your teen.
+Vaping is toxic to your teen’s health.